TTP demands political office in third country, Pakistan govt says ‘not acceptable’ | Law-Order

 The Pakistani military had launched a major operation against militants in North Waziristan, the last bastion of the TTP, forcing them to flee into Afghanistan.

-But the militants using the sanctuary in the neighboring country have been launching frequent cross-border attacks, assassinations, fire-raids, and bombings in different parts of the country.
+But the militants using the sanctuary in the neighbouring country have been launching frequent cross-border attacks, assassinations, fire-raids and bombings in different parts of Pakistan.

+When the Afghan Taliban took over Kabul in August, Pakistan handed the new government a list of demands including seeking action against the TTP terrorists operating out of Afghanistan.

+The Taliban government, however, instead of taking action against them offered Pakistan its “good offices” to seek a solution through talks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)